bortch/Revealable/readme.md

 ### Randomisation & obfuscation

-If the list of NTFs is published, and even if there is a pseudo-random distribution of tokens, the collector still has the possibility to calculate which NTFs he will mint.
+If the list of NTF's id is published, and even if there is a pseudo-random distribution of tokens, the collector still has the possibility to calculate which NTFs he will mint.

 There are two issues to be dealt with here.
 On the one hand the collector must not know what he is minting, on the other hand the order in which the NFTs are minted must be random.